We'd like your feedback

 More information about this study, what is involved and how to take part can be found on the study website.

-The study is sponsored by University College London and funded by Advanced Accelerator Applications, a Novartis company; Janssen Pharmaceuticals; Cancer Research UK; UK Research and Innovation.
+The study is sponsored by University College London and funded by Advanced Accelerator Applications, a Novartis company; Cancer Research UK; UK Research and Innovation; Johnson and Johnson (during set-up phase).

 Your feedback is important to us.
 It will help us improve the quality of the study information on this site.
 Please answer both questions.